roddas/roddas/README.md

 Rodolfo Cabral Neves a.k.a Roddas Cabral:

 * A Software Engineering student at University of Brasília
-* A junior penetration tester
+* A Junior Penetration Tester
 * An eternal apprentice .

 # Languages